marcopompili/lua-leveldb/README.md

   * Iterators with seek and iteration operations are supported.
   * Atomic batch updates supported.
   * Experimental support for unique values.
+  * Added support for storing numeric values.
+  * Multiple methods for getting values (as string or number).
+  * ToString support for varius objects.

 Basic Example
 -----